yatinsatija/basic_CRUD_application/README.md

-This is a basic CRUD application
+There are some basic CRUD applications usikng Django